Fall River Valley

 2015 Ford 4x4 Patrol Truck

 2002 Ford 4x4 Utility Truck

-The Fall River Valley Fire Protection District is the result of the merging of the Fall River Mills and McArthur Fire Protection Districts in 2021.
-Those Districts were formed in 1938 and 1943 respectively, by concerned citizens seeking to protect the lives and property of our community.
-The District encompasses 54,505 acres in Shasta and Lassen counties and serves an estimated 2,000 people.
+The Fall River Valley Volunteer Fire Department is the result of the merging of the Fall River Mills and McArthur Volunteer Fire Departments in 2021.
+Those Departments were formed in 1938 and 1943 respectively, by concerned citizens seeking to protect the lives and property of our community.
+The Department protects 54,505 acres in Shasta and Lassen counties and serves an estimated 2,000 people.
 However, our service area (where we routinely respond to emergencies) covers approximately four times that area, and includes portions of Modoc, Lassen, and Shasta counties, and the Modoc and Lassen National Forests.

 Our organization relies entirely on volunteers, and we encourage anyone with a good attitude to apply.
 Applicants for firefighting positions must be of sound judgement, and prepared for a mentally and physically strenuous job;